AdobeDocs/dev-site/src/pages/home/home-resource.md

 ![Adobe MAX](../images/max.jpeg)

-### Adobe MAX
+### Adobe MAX.
+See what you missed.

-Oct 14-16 Miami Beach and Online.
-Register Now.
+Watch MAX on demand for the latest industry innovations, product tips and techniques, and new ways to ignite your imagination.